shashikg/X-Vector-Based-Speaker-Diarization/README.md

 **Baseline Model:** Spectral clustering is used for audio-label assignment.

 ## DataSet
 Model is tested on [VoxConverse][voxconverse] dataset (total 216 audio files).
 We randomly split the dataset into two parts: ‘test’ and ‘train’ with test data having 50 audio files.
+We also tested the model on [AMI](https://groups.inf.ed.ac.uk/ami/corpus/) test dataset (total 16 audio files).

 ## Results
 ### VoxConverse